Impact of selection criteria on the structural parameters of the Galactic thin and thick discs: Selection methods

 \section{Selection methods}

-All methods we use to categorise stars by labelling them as either thin disc, thick disc, or halo.
+Each method we used categorises stars by labelling them as thin disc, thick disc, or halo.
 The halo category is intended to contain all non-disc stars in the sample.
 This often means this category includes halo stars, accreted stars, or peculiar disc stars with properties that separate them from other disc stars.
-Table \ref{tab:cat numbers} contains a summary of the total number of stars categorised by each method as thin disc, thick disc, or halo, respectively.
+Table~\ref{tab:cat numbers} contains a summary of the total number of stars categorised by each method as thin disc, thick disc, or halo.

+We compared the selections by putting the stars selected as thin or thick discs by each method in a figure with an [Mg/Mn]-[Al/Fe] plane and a [Mg/Fe]-[Fe/H] plane.
+These comparisons are made using chemical data because those properties are stable over time, unlike the positional or kinematic properties, and directly address the origin of the stars.
+Using age data could provide a clear way to distinguish the disc components as suggested by results from, for example, \cite{bensby_exploring_2014}, \cite{martig_radial_2016}, and \cite{xiang_time-resolved_2022}, but would be less useful here because the age data from astroNN have larger uncertainties than the abundance data, which blurs the distinction.
+Further results of the different methods than those presented below, including the distributions in the X-Y plane, $ R_{\mathrm{gal}} $-Z, [Mg/Fe]-[Fe/H], [Mg/Mn]-[Al/Fe], $J_\phi$-$J_z$, Age-[Mg/Fe], and Toomre plot planes, are shown in Figs.~\ref{fig:mgmnalfe results full}-\ref{fig:age results full}.